feathersjs/feathers/packages/errors/README.md

 ```

 ## Release History
+__2.1.0__

+- converts over to chai for tests
+- adds better support for detecting `content-type` and `accepts` headers
+- makes JSON the default response
+- adds support for passing a custom html handler
+- adds support for passing a custom json handler

 __2.0.0__
 - Moving error handler out of default bundle so that it doesn't break React Native and browser builds.
 Now needs to be required using `require('feathers-errors/handler')`.